ddmitov/perl-executing-browser/README.md

 ## History

-PEB was started as a simple GUI for personal databases.
-This small project is still in its very beginning and the current version 0.1, code name "Camel Calf", should be considered alpha pre-release.
-Exhaustive documentation is still missing and current examples are basic.
+PEB was started as a simple GUI for personal databases and this small project is still in early development.
+The current version is 0.1, code-named "Camel Calf".
+Exhaustive documentation is still missing and included examples are basic.

 ## License